guilevieiram/ipOverTelegram/README.md

 ### Client-side
-We don't need root privileges for every stage.
-So to execute the client side with the correct bot and chat ids, and the correct IP mask where to intercept packets:
+So to execute the client side with the correct bot and chat ids, and the correct IP mask where to intercept packets.
+If you want to be broader without blocking the telegram requests, use a 8 bits mask (for example, to send a packet to a server at 13.41.205.77, set the mask as 13.0.0.1/8).

 - export the Environment variables:
 ```bash